Discover 6 known causes of work-related stress and what to do about it

 Health and safety at work is generally considered a joint responsibility between employer and employee.
 Both you and your employer want and need you fit for work.
 Therefore, it is in both parties' interests that you speak up if you’re finding things at work challenging.

-A way to do this is to undertake your own stress risk assessment and then, initiate a conversation with your line manager or, other senior member of staff if your manager is an issue, to discuss putting things right.
+A way to do this is to undertake your own stress audit and setting up a meeting to discuss putting things right.

-Doing so demonstrates that you want something done, you have considered what is impacting you and, you have identified ways the problem might be solved.
+Doing so demonstrates that you want something done, you have considered what is impacting you and, you have identified ways the problem might be resolved.

-I’ve seen clients go on to set up meetings with their manager or manager’s manager to put in place what they need to think and work well without feeling stressed.
-One person left the meeting with 11 actions and, she got them all!
+I’ve seen clients go on to set up meetings with their manager or manager’s manager to put in place what they need to think and work well.
+One person, having worked through the audit with me, left our session with 11 actions and she got them all!

 Nothing changes if nothing changes